ReginFell/dart-sealed/README.md

 ```bash
 flutter packages pub run build_runner build
 ```
-Generator will create a class OriginalClassNameSealed for you to use
+Generator will create a class SealedOriginalClassName for you to use

 ```dart
 class SealedResult<T> {